Thomas Merton (1915 –1968)

 Even more amazingly..
 How are we to take our first steps?
 Read Scripture?
 Pray?
 Of course not!
 How mundane and archaic that would be.
 Instead we have a luminary such as Thomas Merton to guide us in this first step to 'transforming our consciousness'.
 See Alpha - an Altered State of Consciousness

 All I am left with is one thought - What a pity it was that Thomas Merton did not have a more "profound understanding" of the very simple message of the Bible..
 What a tragedy it was that he wasted his life exploring Buddhism and other religions, rather than the word of God...
-And it is a tragedy multiplied many times over that so many thousands have seen fit to suspend all common sense, to ignore the many many warnings in Scripture, and blindly follow this man as a spiritual leader.
+And it is a tragedy multiplied many times over that so many thousands have seen fit to suspend all common sense, ignore the many many warnings in Scripture, and blindly follow this man as a spiritual leader.
 In fact, until the summer of 2017, several of Merton’s books were even available on Ravi Zacharias' online Christian book store.

 D. T. Suzuki, (Daisetz Teitaro Suzuki.
 1870 – 1966) who was involved in the worldwide Buddhist revival that had begun slowly in the 1880s, was a famous Japanese author of books and essays on Buddhism, Zen and Shin that were instrumental in spreading interest in both Zen and Shin (and Far Eastern philosophy in general) to the West and one of the invited speakers at the World Parliament of Religions held in Chicago in 1893.
 Suzuki took an interest in Christian mysticism and studied some sermons of Meister Eckhart, coming up with the book Mysticism: Christian and Buddhist pointing out what he felt were the close connections between the Meister's ideas and those of Zen Buddhism.